Idean/sonar-swift/README.md

 Feel free to contribute to this plugin by issuing pull requests to this repository.

+When creating a pull request: always create it for the *develop* branch.

 ###License

 SonarQube Plugin for Swift is released under the [GNU LGPL 3 license](http://www.gnu.org/licenses/lgpl.txt).